Corinna's Online Guide to Wise Woman Herbal Medicine

 There are so many medicinal plants out there that it's easy to get overwhelmed!
 I encourage you to develop relationships with a small circle of herbal allies that can meet many of your herbal medicine needs.
 In this "seasons of harvest" section of the guide, I'll highlight some of my personal favorites.

-Here’s a quick overview of which herbs to look out for in each of the seasons of harvest—as well as some identifying features and harvesting tips.
+Here’s a quick overview of which herbs to look out for in each of the seasons of harvest through the Wheel of the Year—as well as some identifying features and harvesting tips.
 As always when working with herbs, accurate identification is imperative—when in doubt, consult with one who knows.
 (And remember to keep an eye out for poison ivy—stay safe!)

 Chickweed, Stellaria media, is my favorite salad green.
 In spring, chickweed’s “star in the middle” shows white and bright with its four tiny white petals on each flower.
 Look for a line of hairs running along just one side of the stem.
 To harvest chickweed, just give the patch a little hair cut, snipping off the top few inches.
 You can harvest chickweed while in bloom—and even when it’s gone into seed.
 In fact, the seeds can make a tasty pesto!